 1 (12 oz.) jar pineapple ice cream topping or pineapple or apricot preserves

 1 cup hot-style or regular vegetable or tomato juice

 Preheat oven to 350°F.

 In a large bowl combine egg, onion, 1/3 cup sweet pepper, the bread crumbs, and 1 Tablespoon of the soy sauce.
 Add ground beef; mix well.

 Shape into 1-inch meatballs.
 Place meatballs in a 15x10x1-inch baking pan.
 Bake for 15 to 18 minutes or until done.
 Drain meatballs.
-Transfer meatballs to a 3-1/2 to 5-quart crockery cooker.
+Transfer meatballs to a 3-1/2 to 5-quart slow cooker (crock pot).
 Add pieces of kosher sausage and 1 cup sweet pepper.

 In a bowl combine ice cream topping or preserves, vegetable juice, remaining 2 tablespoons soy sauce, the tapioca, and crushed red pepper.
 Pour over meatballs and sausage pieces; stir gently to coat.

 Cover and cook on high-heat setting for 2 to 3 hours.

 Serve immediately or keep warm on low-heat setting for up to 2 hours more.
 Serve with toothpicks.